omogbolahan94/Vector-Database/README.md

 Building a vector databse with elasticsearch

 # STEPS
-* Build the elasticsearch image with docker on local machine:
+* In dicker, build the elasticsearch image and create a container by running the image:
 ```
 docker run -it \
     --rm \